 From the creation of the Internet to the advent of big data and quantum computing, the pace of technological transformation in the last few decades is unprecedented.
-As the gears of the machine that is innovation and scientific discovery keep on turning, the world is witnessing some of the most profound changes in history.
+The gears of the machine that is innovation and scientific discovery keep on turning.
+Furthermore, the world is witnessing some of the most profound changes in history.

 AI is not the future—it is very much the present.
-Machine learning, neural networks and deep learning—all techniques associated with AI—are already disrupting every industry and sector of economic activity.
+Machine learning, neural networks, and deep learning are all techniques associated with AI.
+These are already disrupting every industry and sector of economic activity.

 Algorithms based on AI are changing the face of e-commerce and retail by accurately predicting consumer behavior.
-Amazon, the world’s biggest e-commerce platform and the world most valuable brand, has been perfecting its own algorithm for quite some time, and it has gotten pretty darn good—it knows what you want to buy even before you do, and can sell it to you with a personalized ad.
+Amazon, the world’s biggest e-commerce platform and the world’s most valuable brand, has been perfecting its own algorithm for quite some time.
+It has gotten pretty darn good—it knows what you want to buy even before you do, and can sell it to you with a personalized ad.

 Chatbots, also known as Conversational AI, is another technology having a huge impact on the industry.
 The most advanced chatbots used in retail can already answer open-ended questions in a human-like way.